Applicable law

 Applicable funds

-As a general principle, we will not normally give approval to an additional class, sub-fund or cell unless it would have been likely to have obtained authorisation under the POI Law in its own right as a collective investment scheme.
-When assessing an application for an additional class, sub-fund or new cell, we will take into account the general nature and specific attributes of the additional class, sub-fund or new cell.
+As a general principle, approval to an additional class, sub-fund, or cell will not normally be given unless it would have been likely to have obtained authorisation under the POI Law in its own right as a collective investment scheme.
+When assessing an application for an additional class, sub-fund, or new cell we will take into account the general nature and the specific attributes of the additional class, sub-fund, or new cell.

 Applicable applicant